chhzh123/slapo-artifact/README.md

 docker run -it --gpus all --shm-size=150G -v $(pwd)/end2end/:/home/deepspeed/slapo/benchmark/configs slapo /bin/bash -c 'cd /home/deepspeed/slapo/benchmark && cp configs/test.cfg test.cfg && bash run_all_single_node.sh configs/test.cfg'
 ```

 The output will be displayed in the terminal.
-Our script makes the artifact more reusable for different models and hardware enviroments.
+Our script makes the artifact more reusable for different models and hardware environments.

 ### Tutorials